 From being the topper in school and college to making a name for her in the advertising world, Bhumika has achieved a lot over the years.
 And Lime and Lettuce, her Instagram handle is yet another addition to the list of achievements.
 It was but obvious I would seek out Bhumika to congratulate her on completing a year of her tasty handle and make her spill a few beans.
 Here’s what Bhumika has to say about her Instagram feed and there’s an exclusive recipe for the readers and followers of From The Corner Table too!

 Do make this salad at home and let us know what you think about it.
-If posting it on social media, don’t forget to tag From The Corner Table on Facebook / Instagram / Pinterest and Lime and Lettuce on Instagram.
+If posting it on social media, don’t forget to tag me on Instagram, Facebook and Pinterest AND Lime and Lettuce on Instagram.

 In 2015, I moved to Hong Kong for a year.
 It amazed me to see how everyone in this region was so toned and fit.
 Office colleagues always spoke about activities like cycling, weekend trekking, cross-fit training and counted calories of every meal.
 Their fitness antenna was always on alert and that rubbed on me too.

 Once back in India, my husband, a health-enthusiast, decided to eat only salads for a few days to compensate for all the ‘family get-togethers’ we had indulged in.
 A few weeks into a predominantly salad diet, he started enjoying how healthy and energetic he felt throughout the day.
 Slowly, eating light and healthy became a way of life for both of us.

 For close to three years now, we’ve switched to mostly having soups, salads and light meals for lunch and dinner.
 The regular intake of salads got the creative juices flowing and I’d often find myself thinking about different ways to make salads tastier and healthier.
 As relatives and friends learned about our eating habits and sampled the salads I made, they sought the recipes.
 This prompted me to start thinking about sharing my recipes on a larger platform.